kubernetes-sigs/kustomize/CONTRIBUTING.md

 To reach approver status, you must:
 - Meet all the requirements of a reviewer
-- Have been involved in kustomize for 6+ months
+- Have been actively involved in kustomize for 6+ months
 - Review at least 15 PRs that have been driven through to completion (see the reviewer guide below)
 - Authored PRs meeting *either* of the following requirements:
   - 15 PRs that have been approved and merged